 You can find further information about course TTa here.

 5. Learn a little more about time-triggered architectures

 If you want to create reliable embedded systems, then it pays to learn a little more about time-triggered software (and system) architectures.

 Time-triggered (TT) architectures have been used for many years in industries such as aerospace and defence, because they have been found to provide significant benefits (including high system reliability and greatly reduced testing costs).
 Until recently, use of TT architectures has been less common outside these sectors — but this situation is now changing rapidly, as developers in many different organisations experience the benefits of a time-triggered solution.

-We provide an introduction to TT architectures on this page, and make some suggestions for ways in which you can determine whether a TT approach may offer benefits for your own organisation.
+We provide some information about the benefits provided by the the use of TT architectures on this page, and make some suggestions for ways in which you can determine whether a TT approach may offer benefits for your own organisation.